 - Public repositories: Free

-- Private repositories: GitHub Advanced Security licensing required
+- Private repositories: GitHub Advanced Security licensing required, pricing not publicly disclosed

 - Alternative: SonarQube Community Edition provides a broader platform support without licensing

-Choose CodeQL if: You're already paying for GitHub Advanced Security and want sophisticated security scanning with minimal setup
+Choose CodeQL if: GitHub Advanced Security is already in place, and sophisticated security scanning with minimal setup is the goal.

-Skip it if: You use GitLab or other platforms, or you can't justify Advanced Security licensing costs
+Skip it if: GitLab or other platforms are in use, or Advanced Security licensing costs are hard to justify.

 8. cirolini/genai-code-review

-- Model flexibility: Choose between GPT-3.5 Turbo and GPT-4 based on cost-to-quality needs.
+- Model flexibility: Choose between GPT-3.5 Turbo and GPT-4 based on cost and quality needs.

-- GitHub Marketplace listing: Indicates community validation beyond personal projects.
+- GitHub Marketplace listing: Community validation beyond personal projects.

-- Quick setup: 2-4 hours to production for basic configuration.
+- Quick setup: 2 to 4 hours to production.

 Pricing